EtchedPixels/CC6303/README.md

 likely to be ok.
 Longs need a lot more debugging and 32bit support code writing and debugging.

+The front end appears to be working.
+It can take all of the Fuzix tree and build it into final binaries.
+The output isn't yet too good, and also has lots of bugs.

 ## How to use

 For a simple test environment the easiest approach at this point is to